Lodewikus2000/inequality/README.md

 ## Solution

-The solution is a visualization of inequality data in human terms, for people who are not experts at readings graphs, mainly focused on income and wealth inequality, in a relatable way.
+The solution is a visualization of inequality data in human terms, for people who are not experts at readings graphs, mainly focused on income inequality, in a relatable way.

 ### Main features